aMOPel/nim-karax-website/nim/content/fixedpoint_nim.md

 ```
 This problem could be circumvented with this library.

-After writing it, I have to admit it's not too usefull, though.
+After writing it, I have to admit it's not too useful, though.